-Search engines plays a pivotal role in the success of hotels have in marketing and growing their business.
-Google is especially influential, making hotels more visible than ever to potential guests.
+Search engines play a pivotal role in the success of hotel marketing and growing their business.
+Google is especially influential, being a top search engine in many markets, and provides greater hotel visibility opportunities to potential guests.

-After phasing out hotel finder, Google offered search instead and made a number of interface updates to make things much easier for travellers.
+After phasing out Hotel Finder, Google offered an integrated search approach instead and made a number of interface updates to make things much easier for travellers.

 The changes included: